padrinobook/padrinobook/02-job-board-application.md

 - `head` - specifying meta information like title, description, and ; this is also the place to where to add CSS and JavaScript files
 - `body` - section for displaying the main content of the page

-Due to this point this was the way websites were generated in the beginning: Plain, old but good page with static content.
-But today everything is dynamic like the arrival date of the [Deutsche Bahn](http://www.bahn.de/i/view/USA/en/index.shtml "Deutsche
+This used to be the way websites were created in the beginning of the web - plain old static content, today things are a little more dynamic so our static app won't last long.
-Bahn").

 Since we are done with the small feature, it is time to push our branch to the remote repository:

     $ git push origin basic-layout